redwoodjs/redwood/docs/docs/auth/clerk.md

 If you don't have a Clerk account yet, now's the time to make one: navigate to https://clerk.dev and sign up, then create an application.
-The defaults are good enough to get us going, but feel free to configure things as you wish. we'll get the application's API keys from its dashboard next.
+The defaults are good enough to get us going, but feel free to configure things as you wish.
+We'll get the application's API keys from its dashboard next.

 :::note we'll only focus on the development instance

 By default, Clerk applications have two instances, "Development" and "Production".
-We'll only focus on the Development instance here.
+We'll only focus on the "Development" instance here.
-When you're ready to deploy to production, switch the instance the dashboard is displaying by clicking "Development" in the header at the top.
+When you're ready to deploy, switch the instance the dashboard is displaying by clicking "Development" in the header at the top.
 How you get your API keys to production depends on your deploy provider.

 :::